Enhancing Feature Fusion of U-like Networks with Dynamic Skip Connections: Experiments

 \subsubsection{Microscopy images}

-This dataset, from the NeurIPS 2022 Cell Segmentation Challenge\cite{DBLP:journals/corr/abs-2308-05864}, is designed for cellsegmentation in microscopy images, comprising 1,000 training images and 101 testing images.
-Following U-Mamba\cite{DBLP:journals/corr/abs-2401-04722}, we treat this as a semantic segmentation task, focusing on cell boundaries and interiors rather than instance segmentation.
+This dataset, from the NeurIPS 2022 Cell Segmentation Challenge~\cite{DBLP:journals/corr/abs-2308-05864}, is designed for cell segmentation in microscopy images, comprising 1,000 training images and 101 testing images.
+Following U-Mamba~\cite{DBLP:journals/corr/abs-2401-04722}, we treat this as a semantic segmentation task, focusing on cell boundaries and interiors rather than instance segmentation.